FrancesCoronel/intro-cs/GLOSSARY.md

 ## Y Combinator

 Y Combinator is an American seed accelerator, started in March 2005.
-Initially, Y Combinator provided seed money, advice, and connections at two three-month programs per year.
-In exchange, they took an average of about 6% of the company's equity.
-In 2014, Y Combinator changed their investment terms to an investment of $120,000 in exchange for 7% equity.
-As of 2013, Y Combinator has funded over 500 companies in over 30 different markets.
 In 2012, Y Combinator was named the top startup incubator and accelerator by Forbes.

 ## Node.js

 Node.js is an open source, cross-platform runtime environment for server-side and networking applications.
-Node.js applications are written in JavaScript, and can be run within the Node.js runtime on OS X, Microsoft Windows, Linux, FreeBSD, and IBM i.

 ## all desktop platforms